bosshack/hacktember2015/README.md

 In the September BOSS meeting on September 28, we'll all show off the projects and it's always a great time.

+## What experience level is necessary to be involved?

+Anyone is welcome to get involved.
+They're projects, so there will always be something that someone of any skill level can contribute to - documentation, user interface, manual testing, general brainstorming, etc.  Don't feel like just because you're not a kernel hacker you have nothing to offer!

 ## Projects

 To add a project you'd like to work on, please send a Pull Request to this